Home

 Our prototype is based on OpenFaaS and implements the control logic within Go P2P agents.

-This research work is conducted by the INteraction and SemantIcs for Innovation with Data & Services (INSID&S) Laboratory of the University of Milano - Bicocca.
+This research is conducted by the DatAI (formerly Insid&s) and REDS laboratories of the University of Milan-Bicocca.

 If you wish to reuse this source code, please consider citing our article describing the first prototype: